arulandu/chordy/README.md

 Unlike `chordy-py`, `chordy-cpp` supports real-time settings modification.
 In Release mode, the gui of `chordy-cpp` ticks at ~60fps (16.7ms/f), while the compute thread processes jobs at ~0.06ms/job.
 Memory consumption is ~230 MB on default settings.

 ### Usage
 `chordy-cpp` is distributed as a single executable for MacOS.
 Download and unzip `/cpp/dist.zip` then run `./chordy`.
 While this binary works out of the box, `chordy-cpp` relies on `dist/res/` for font assets.
 If your binary is moved from its original dist folder, `chordy-cpp` will simply fallback to the default ImGui font.
 For a MacOS `.dmg`, see `dist/Chordy.dmg`.
-However, this does not have font support.
+However, this does not have font support and is signifantly slower (Debug build only).

 For a source build using CMake, run `./build.sh Release && ./dist.sh` in `/cpp` to generate `./dist` and follow the above instructions.
 This is required for Windows/Linux users.